toptal/picasso/.changeset/afraid-poets-begin.md

 '@toptal/picasso': patch
 ---

+---

+### PageTopBar

-Update PageTopBar from fixed to sticky position
+- update PageTopBar component from fixed to sticky position
+- move `style` prop from the `header` to the parent element